OpenResearchInstitute/interlocutor/interlocutor_manual.md

 - Additional ~500MB disk space for models
 - Adequate CPU for real-time processing
 - Works on CPU (GPU optional for faster processing)

 ### Configuration

+**Configuration Tab in Web Interface** Audio Transcription can be enabled with a check box and the Confidence Threshold slider can be adjusted.
+Confidence Threshold means that above the level selected, the transcriptrion is in normal text.
+Below this level, it is in italics.
+The italics are a sign that the transcription is below the confidence level that you have set.
+The default is 70%, or 0.7 in code.

-Full Transcription settings are included in the default configuration.
-If you need to create or update your config:
+All of the Transcription settings are included in the default configuration.
+If you need to create or update your configuration file, then create it as follows.

 ```
 # Create config with transcription settings included